Real estate crowdfunding profitability

 The range of how profitable real estate crowdfunding is, depends on the market a real estate crowdfunding website is oriented towards.

 Real estate crowdfunding in older, and more developed markets, will be less profitable.
 More developed markets tend to carry lower risk.
 Lower risk translates into lower interest rates for the developers, and lower dividends for the investors.
+Real estate crowdfunding in Europe can be like this.

 How profitable real estate crowdfunding is, also depends on the developer and the real estate project.